 What Makes a Good Listener

 Good listeners always strive to fully understand what others want to communicate, particularly when the statement lacks clarity.
 Listening demands the attempt to decode and interpret verbal messages and nonverbal cues, like tone of voice, facial expressions, and physical posture.

 Active listeners also show their curiosity by asking questions.
 Do this, and you will make a great impression.

 Through body language and other cues, good listeners subtly communicate to the speaker that they're listening.
 Additionally, they encourage and welcome the thoughts, opinions, and feelings of others.

 What Makes a Bad Listener

 Interrupting indicates that your listening skills are underdeveloped.
 Likewise, responding in a way that fails to answer the question will reflect poorly on your listening skills, especially in a job interview.

-Talking too much is also problematic, as proper conversations should be well balanced, with parties getting equal time to speak.
+Talking too much is also problematic, as proper conversations should be well balanced, with every party involved getting equal time to speak.
 Monopolizing a conversation prevents you from listening and the other party from fully expressing what they want to say.
 In the end, this will lead to you making a poor impression.

 Examples of Effective Listening